 EARLY PRK was first done in 1992.
 However, it did not take off as the excimer laser used back then was first generation lasers that tend to overheat the cornea surface.
 Also, bandage contact lens and the current eye drops to prevent eye pain, swelling and scarring were not available then.

-ADVANCED PRK was a major upgrade from early PRK with the use of the more advanced generation excimer lasers, equipped with active eye tracking and sophisticated laser ablation profiles.
+ADVANCED PRK was a major upgrade from early PRK with the use of the more modern generation excimer lasers, equipped with active eye tracking and sophisticated laser ablation profiles.
 NSAID pain-killing eye drops, anti-scarring MMC (Mitomycin-C) medications and high oxygen permeability bandage contact lenses are additional improvements.